dgs700/angular-custom-element/README.md

 // After this line you can enjoy the full power of AngularJS
 // when interacting with your Custom Element
 $customElements.$watchElement($scope, $element);

+// now you can add bindings in your controllers and templates
+// $scope.el.propertyName or el.propertyName
 ````

 Custom Element instance and prototype property change events: